Banana Chocolate Chip Cookies

-These Banana Chocolate Chip Breakfast Cookies are filled with whole grains and flaxseed, and naturally sweetened with honey.
+These Healthier Banana Chocolate Chip Cookies are filled with whole grains and flaxseed, and naturally sweetened with honey.
 They keep well in the freezer, for an easy grab and go breakfast or snack.

-I’m not sure if our newest addition will be here by the time you read this or not.
-Either way, these Banana Chocolate Chip Breakfast Cookies are a healthy treat that I plan to keep on hand in my freezer, both before and after baby arrives.
-Right now, they are one of Julia’s favorite snacks to take to school.
+These Banana Chocolate Chip Breakfast Cookies are a healthy treat that I plan to keep on hand in my freezer.
+Right now, they are one of my daughter’s favorite snacks to take to school.
 She loves them, and it makes snack-packing super easy on me.
 I just grab one or two out of the freezer in the morning, pack it in her lunchbox, and it defrosts by snack time.

 You can mix these Banana Chocolate Chip Breakfast Cookies up in two bowls, no mixer required.
 The banana adds lots of natural sweetness and moisture, so you don’t need to add a lot of sugar to the cookie dough.
 I used honey as a natural sweetener, so these cookies contain no refined sugars.
 They’re full of whole grains, and cinnamon and nutmeg complement the banana flavor.
 Chocolate chips are a necessity, but I’ll leave it up to you if you want to add the walnuts.
 I prefer these with the nuts, but the rest of my family likes them without.

-- 1 cup white whole-wheat flour or oat flour*
+- 1 cup whole wheat flour , or oat flour*

 - ½ cup ground flaxseed